Purnell Purnell: get ready for an explosive 2021!

 Escape II, black DLC and Titanium Grade 5 © Purnell

 Purnell could have stopped there.
 Such a mechanical exploit was more than sufficient in itself.
 Instead it pushed the boundaries further and micro-set each arm of the outermost carriage.
 Whether in diamonds or a rainbow of gems, the result is nothing short of breathtaking.
 Purnell has also developed a luminescent coating which, applied to the cages, becomes a stunning sight when darkness falls.
 And so the Escape II collection was born, together with the gem-set Treasure variation.
 At this level of refinement, the customer can request a gemstone of special meaning to them, from a wide selection, and choose whether they would like the case to be in titanium, carbon or gold.

 Escape II Treasure Baguette Diamond © Purnell

 The new year will get off to a strong start for Purnell.
 In addition to a complete revamp of its website, the brand is moving into a new head office at 80, Rue du Rhône in Geneva.
 The ground floor will be home to the first Purnell showroom, with offices on the floor above.
 This is where the new Purnell movement is taking shape, in the utmost secrecy.
 The brand’s fourteenth, it should be revealed at Watches & Wonders 2021.

-For the past 15 years, Purnell has been developing and producing highly exclusive timepieces, each one distinguished by having a tourbillon movement.
+Inspired by performance, precision and mechanical prowess, Purnell’s philosophy of bringing more future than past to watchmaking.
+Each timepiece distinguishes itself by having a tourbillon movement.
 Purnell takes this complication to a level of technical and aesthetic mastery that has never been seen before.Find out more >

 All the news >